yizeyi18/ScalES/doc/refactor2020.rst

   and can be used as a testbed for new programming models if needed (there may be also more benefit to be gained there)

-- [p] A minimal sphinx based document for DGDFT, supporting mainly the PWDFT module.
+- [p] A minimal sphinx based document for ScalES, supporting mainly the PWDFT module.
 Do not document the parameter values yet in sphinx yet (they are not stable for now).
 Directly refer to esdf.hpp and esdf.cpp